Revolt of Hasan Khan Salar: Renewed Attacks

 Salar then fled to Buzanjird but although it was a Shadlu stronghold the people sided against Salar so he fled to Akhal with Jafar Qoli Khan Shadlu.
 The chief of the Toqtamish Turkmens there, Qara Ughlan An Baygi, agreed to support him since he had brought 40,000 toman with him and offered to give some to the Turkmens.
-They then marched on Buzanjird with 10,000 cavalry, as Muhammad Ali Khan Maku'i had committed atrocities on the populace and thus the people welcomed Salar.
-When Hamza Mirza heard of this, he made the Zafaranlu Ilkhani governor of Buzanjird and marched there along with Muhammad Vali Khan Qajaq Na'ib.
-Salar and his allies fled and Hamza Mirza hoped the snow would stop their escape so he could crush them.
-Hamza Mirza then went to Maneh and encamped there for 40 days.
-On 13 December 1847 Jafar Qoli Khan tried to raid Hamza Mirza's camp at Maneh, but the raid was unsuccessful.
-The only gain from the battle was the capture of Lutf 'Ali Khan Bighayri, the commander of Qaleh Khan.
+They then marched on Buzanjird with 10,000 cavalry, as Mohammad Ali Khan Maku'i had committed atrocities on the populace and thus the people welcomed Salar.
+When Hamzeh Mirza heard of this, he made the Zafaranlu Ilkhani governor of Buzanjird and marched there along with Mohammad Vali Khan Qajaq Na'ib.
+Salar and his allies fled and Hamzeh Mirza hoped the snow would stop their escape so he could crush them.
+Hamzeh Mirza then went to Maneh and encamped there for 40 days.
+On 13 December 1847, Jafar Qoli Khan tried to raid Hamzeh Mirza's camp at Maneh, but the raid was unsuccessful.
+The only gain from the battle was the capture of Lotf 'Ali Khan Boghayri, the commander of Qaleh Khan.
 He was sent to Akhal after the raid.